 We thank those involved and their organizations for helping guide the development of the Westchester Certificate.
 None of this, or any of our work, would be possible without the continual support and generous time committed from members of our community.
 Thank you!

-During the Spring-Fall of 2019, pilot sessions will be offered through online and in-person environments.
+During 2019-2020, pilot sessions will be offered through online and in-person environments.

 Westchester Certificate Development Co-Chairs Contributors:

 Carla Romney, D.Sc.,Adjunct Research Assistant Professor of Medical Sciences and Education, Boston University Amy Allen,Vice President - Westchester County Association Joanne Gere, Executive Director, Westchester Biotech Project